 Maps previously allocated physical memory pages at a specified address in an Address Windowing Extensions (AWE) region.

-BOOL MapUserPhysicalPagesScatter( PVOID *VirtualAddresses, ULONG_PTR NumberOfPages, PULONG_PTR PageArray );
+BOOL MapUserPhysicalPages( PVOID VirtualAddress, ULONG_PTR NumberOfPages, PULONG_PTR PageArray );

-A pointer to an array of starting addresses of the regions of memory to remap.
+A pointer to the starting address of the region of memory to remap.

 The size of the physical memory and virtual address space for which to establish translations, in pages.

-A pointer to an array of values that indicates how each corresponding page in VirtualAddresses should be treated.
+A pointer to an array of physical page frame numbers.

 If the function succeeds, the return value is TRUE.

-If the function fails, the return value is FALSE, and the function does not map or unmap—partial or otherwise.
+If the function fails, the return value is FALSE and no mapping is done—partial or otherwise.
 To get extended error information, call GetLastError.

-The physical pages may be unmapped, but they are not freed.
+The physical pages are unmapped but they are not freed.
 You must call FreeUserPhysicalPages to free the physical pages.

-You can specify any number of physical memory pages, but the memory cannot extend outside the virtual address space that is allocated by VirtualAlloc.
+Any number of physical memory pages can be specified, but the memory must not extend outside the virtual address space that VirtualAlloc allocates.
 Any existing address maps are automatically overwritten with the new translations, and the old translations are unmapped.

 You cannot map physical memory pages outside the range that is specified in AllocateUserPhysicalPages.
 You can map multiple regions simultaneously, but they cannot overlap.